midonet/midonet/docs/build-maven.md

 when running `$ mvn clean`, which is good (save state and save up compilation work) and bad (messes up compilation when switching branches) at the same time.

+### Scalastyle check

+To run a style analysis of the scala code, you can use the command

+$ mvn scalastyle:check -pl subproject

+Scalastyle will use the xml config file found at the route of midonet to analysis the scala source code in main/ and test/.

 ### Code coverage reports

 Cobertura allows to run tests while doing a coverage analysis of the code.
 It is